Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

 4. Resize the host pane on both sides of `768px`.
 Confirm that the explorer expands with wider panes and preserves its three-column layout at narrower sizes, where the pane becomes horizontally scrollable rather than clipping the content.
+5. With the explorer open, change the active Jupyter theme from light to dark and back.
+Confirm that PyGWalker inherits the theme used when it first opens, follows both live theme changes, and keeps the active PyGWalker tab and selected DataFrame instead of remounting the app.
-5. Open the data table and confirm it contains `A/3`, `B/5`, and `A/8`.
+6. Open the data table and confirm it contains `A/3`, `B/5`, and `A/8`.
 This proves that the rendered app can query the selected live kernel object.
-6. Drag `category` to the X/columns channel and `value` to the Y/rows channel.
+7. Drag `category` to the X/columns channel and `value` to the Y/rows channel.
 Confirm that a chart is rendered.
-7. In a notebook cell in each host, also run:
+8. In a notebook cell in each host, also run:

    ```python
    import pygwalker as pyg